 Post-treatments for turning and milling parts

-Choose from 20 finishing processes for your turning and milling parts.
+Choose from 30 post-treatments for your turning and milling parts.
 We offer a wide variety of heat and surface treatments as well as coatings.

-You can get instant prices for all our post-treatments for CNC parts in the online shop and order them directly with your part.
+For all our post-treatments for CNC parts you will receive automatic instant prices, so that you can order them directly with your part order.
 The displayed delivery date is adjusted to the selected processes.
-We coordinate the manufacturing of your parts through our supplier network.
-Parts are delivered to you ready to use in the chosen configuration.
+We coordinate the production of your parts through our supplier network.
+Parts are delivered to you ready to use in the selected design.

-You can see the available post-treatments for your CNC part by selecting the desired material in the online shop.
+You can see which post-treatments are available for your CNC parts sby selecting the desired material in your account.
 There you can also see which processes can be combined with each other.

 Heat treatments